Championing high‑quality, inclusive, and accessible learning in heritage

 The Sandford Award is delivered by the Heritage Education Trust, a national education charity dedicated to enhancing learning across heritage, culture, and the natural environment- in partnership with Lincoln Bishop University.
-Since 1978, the Award has thrived thanks to the skill, passion, and dedication of its volunteers.
-Their expertise ensures the Award remains a trusted benchmark for quality heritage learning.
+Since 1978, the Award has thrived, thanks to the skill, passion, and dedication of its volunteers.
+Their expertise ensures the Award remains a trusted benchmark for high quality heritage learning.

 What it means to be a volunteer assessor for the Sandford Award